Frequently Asked Questions

 Across all scenarios, renovated units are projected to outperform non-renovated units over time in terms of revenue, occupancy, and resale value.
 Owners who prioritize rental income may see faster returns, while those who use their units more frequently still benefit from upgraded quality, reduced maintenance costs, and a stronger long-term asset.

-A full explanation of the CoralTree ROI analysis, including assumptions, usage scenarios, and how personal use fits into the return calculation, is available here: [Link View Full ROI Analysis on portal]
+A full explanation of the CoralTree ROI analysis, including assumptions, usage scenarios, and how personal use fits into the return calculation, is available here: View Full ROI Analysis on portal

 • Q: Is there a cap on cost overruns or a contingency buffer?